openfoodfacts/taxonomy-editor/doc/introduction/setup-dev.md

 ## Using docker

-The docker-compose is already ok for dev.
+The docker-compose for Taxonomy Editor is designed in such a way that all development servers can be built rapidly.

 So using: